 Key Differences Between Short Term Health Insurance and Obamacare

-The biggest difference between a short term medical plan and an ACA plan are the types of conditions and situations covered.
+The biggest difference between a short term medical plan and an ACA / Obamacare Plan is the coverage of pre-existing conditions.
 Specifically, an Obamacare plan will cover pre-existing conditions, and also will include materinity coverage.
 A short term health insurance plan is more practical in coverage, meant to provide insurance in the event of major illness or injury.

 Summary of Short Term Health Insurance Benefits